 The master's and education specialist degree programs in counselor education contain two basic options for study: community counseling or school counseling.
+School counseling is a certification program whereas Community Counseling is a professional practice degree which does not lead to certification.
 Flexibility for these two options is allowed so students may (1) choose the degree program that prepares them to work in either a school or community/mental health setting; (2) complete the practicum and internships in settings that best prepares students for their intended area of job placement; and (3) choose research projects and class assignments that meet the student's specific learning needs and objectives.